CollinLBauer/GitTutorial/readme.md

 Windows and Mac users can download git **[here](https://git-scm.com/)**
 Linux users can install git with `sudo apt-get install git`

+**Note**: We will be running git from the command line terminal.
+If you are new to terminal, feel free to ask for help.

 ---

 ### Instructions for Workshop